Recoskie/AI-Matrix/README.md

 Not only can stuff be dimensional inside each other we also have expanding horizontal dimensions. <br />

-The matrix uses the decode matrix as the sequence matrix then the sequence matrix to decode in reverse. <br />
+The matrix uses the decode matrix as the sequence matrix then the sequence matrix to decode.
+In reverse. <br />

 ```javascript
 //Random dimensional values.